 Sometimes every mama needs a little extra support.
 Helping new mamas thrive and blossom is what I love to do.

 Learn more about individual and group counselling for moms.
-Sessions are offered online and are available to mamas everywhere in the world.
-To book a session, contact me.
+Sessions are offered in-person and online and are available to mamas everywhere in the world.
+To book a free 20-minute consultation, contact me.

 Katherine Aucoin, Motherhood Counsellor